Adesina244/alx-system_engineering-devops/0x00-shell_basics/README.md

-To print absolute current working directory
+script that print path name of absolute current working directory